-Activities that may affect park operations or the experience of visitors require a permit.
+Activities that may affect park operations, park resources, public safety and/or the experience of other visitors require a permit.
 Some activities that require permits include, but are not limited to:

-Applications for permit activities are linked at the bottom of the page.
+Applications for activities requiring a permit are linked at the bottom of the page.
 All applications, except for First Amendment activities, require a fifty dollar ($50.00), non-refundable fee that does not guarantee permit approval.

 The cost of a permit is calculated to recover personnel and resource management costs associated with the activity.